-- Physical – some of the physical symptoms include: loss of consciousness for moments or minutes, head aching or pain, nausea or vomiting, confusion, difficulty sleeping or oversleeping and dizziness or loss of balance.
+- Physical – loss of consciousness for moments or minutes, head aching or pain, nausea or vomiting, confusion, difficulty sleeping or oversleeping and dizziness or loss of balance

-- Sensory – these include blurred or otherwise compromised vision such as sensitivity to light; ringing in the ears or sensitivity to sound; poor taste; and an inability to smell.
+- Sensory – blurred or otherwise compromised vision such as sensitivity to light; ringing in the ears or sensitivity to sound; poor taste; and an inability to smell

-- Cognitive – some of the cognitive symptoms include: difficulty concentrating, memory loss or difficulty forming memories, mood swings, depression, or anxiety.
+- Cognitive – difficulty concentrating, memory loss or difficulty forming memories, mood swings, depression, or anxiety

 Although there could be many other causes of the above symptoms, if you recently had any blow to the head or serious accident and experience any of these symptoms, seek medical attention immediately and consult with personal injury lawyers.
 The symptoms for moderate to severe traumatic brain injury is much more serious.
 Moderate to severe traumatic brain injury can exhibit any of the symptoms seen in mild traumatic brain injury as well as the following symptoms that may appear within a few hours or days after the incident: